NVIDIA/TensorRT-Model-Optimizer/examples/llm_ptq/README.md

 > *If a GPU OOM error occurs during model quantization despite sufficient memory, setting the --use_seq_device_map flag can help.
 This enforces sequential device mapping, distributing the model across GPUs and utilizing up to 80% of each GPU's memory.*

+> *You can now add `--low_memory_mode` to the command when setting `--export_fmt=hf` to lower the memory requirements of the PTQ process.
+With this mode, the script will compress model weights to low precision before calibration.
+This mode is only supported for FP8 and NVFP4 with max calibration.*

 #### Llama 4

 We support FP8 and NVFP4 quantized Llama 4 model Hugging Face checkpoint export using the following command: